jobergum/dense-vector-ranking-performance/README.md

 * [Docker](https://www.docker.com/) installed and running.
 Script usage assumes Linux/Mac OS X host system.
 * git client to checkout this repository and wget installed to download the dataset(s)
-* python3 to convert the data into Vespa and Elastic feed and query json format
+* python3 to convert the data into Vespa and Elastic feed and query json format (Also h5py and requests library, obtain with pip3 install h5py requests)
 * Ensure you have enough memory available.
 The Vespa container needs about 5GB and the Elastic container is configured with 8GB heap so 10GB should be about sufficient.

 ## Instructions to reproduce benchmark on sift 1M vector data set